 Renter’s insurance (sometimes referred to as “homeowner’s insurance”), protects against property losses such as those from theft, fire, vandalism, or water damage.
 In addition to property coverage, renter's policies may offer protection against personal liability, guest medical benefits, additional emergency living expenses, credit card protection, or other unexpected losses.

 Renter’s insurance is important because it specifically covers the value of your property.
 Many landlords have insurance to protect their property, including the building they own.
 But, their insurance coverage does not offer tenants who live in their buildings any security.
 Renter’s insurance can cover the cost of new furniture, new computers, new TVs, and other expensive electronic equipment, as well as clothing, if you were to lose them in a fire or other disaster.

 The website http://www.reviews.com/homeowners-insurance/renters/ can help identify an insurance provider that works with your needs.

-DISCLAIMER: The university provides information regarding insurance only for your convenience and information.
-We do not endorse or recommend any specific insurance provider and assumes students and scholars will do their own indept research prior to purchasing a suitable insurance policy.
+DISCLAIMER: The University provides information regarding insurance only for your convenience and information.
+We do not endorse or recommend any specific insurance provider and assume students and scholars will do their own in-depth research before purchasing a suitable insurance policy.
 This website is not intended to provide legal advice, and it should not be used as such.